Booking Inquiry

 Electric Current:

-Primary Electric current throughout Micronesia and aboard the Thorfinn is 110 VAC-60 Hz with American type outlets.
+Primary Electric current throughout Micronesia and aboard Thorfinn is 110 VAC-60 Hz with American type outlets.
 Auxiliary outlets of 220VAC-60Hz power are additionally provided in seven rooms as well as at central 220V charging points via Australian type outlets.
 If you are traveling from the UK or Europe we recommend bringing power plug adaptors.

 Airport Transfers to and from Ship: